2vcps/pso-topology-crdb/README.md

 ```
 kubectl apply -f topology-sc.yaml
 ```
 4. Edit your statefulset to use the nodeselector.
-The follow example is for CockroachDB.
+This example is for CockroachDB.
+FA version is in the folder ./fa and FlashBlade is in ./fb
 ```
 kubectl apply -f cockroach.yaml
 # initialize the db